iterative/katacoda-scenarios/tutorials/versioning/step2.md

    `cat .gitignore`{{execute}}

-   Since `data/` is large and contains binary files, we use DVC to track it, instead of GIT.
+   Since `data/` is large and contains binary files, we use DVC to track it, instead of Git.
 The command `dvc add` saves a copy of it into the DVC cache, creates the file `data.dvc` which may be considered as a pointer to the cached data, and tells git to ignore this directory.